vcsjones/vcsjones.dev/_posts/2015-08-16-examining-the-details-of-public-key-pinning.md

 public key exponent be included before or after the public key?
 What endianness is the data?
 How is the data consistently represented?

-For all of the grief it gives people, that’s what ASN.1 encoding is exactly for.
+For all of the grief it gives people, that's what ASN.1 encoding is exactly for.
 What actually ends up getting hashed is a SubjectPublicKeyInfo (SPKI) portion of the X509 certificate.
 This includes all of the data that we need.
-In OpenSSL, it’s this part:
+In OpenSSL, it's this part:

 ```
 Subject Public Key Info: